 R v Muldoon – defending a POCA application in a class A drugs conspiracy involving an alleged benefit of £2.5m.

-R v Cheng and Zhou – a trading standards POCA prosecution involving criminal lifestyle said to be funded by the wholesale importation of counterfeit designer goods.
+R v Cheng and Zhou – prosecuting for trading standards in a POCA case involving criminal lifestyle said to be funded by the wholesale importation of counterfeit designer goods.

-R v Aaron Stephenson – a case involving a car-chase where shots were fired from a moving vehicle
+R v AS – a case involving a car-chase where shots were fired from a moving vehicle

 R v Ireneus Pierik – a case of people-smuggling from India to the UK via Europe.